chargeprice/chargeprice-api-docs/imports/tariffs/csv_per_evse_party_api.md

 | AT\*ION       | DC          |             |           | AT           | EUR      | ENERGY    | 0.6   |              |              |            |          | 01.01.2025 |            |          |              |                     |

+### Production Example

+A final data delivery can simply look like [this Google Sheet](https://docs.google.com/spreadsheets/d/1qNZRIHW0q_DIU3R1YqaqPa6U_VM5OmR_mYxnwvlQBv0/edit).
+Google Sheets are CSV compatible and can be written in an automated way by the provider.

 ### Checklist of what the EMSP need to provide to Chargeprice

 Please check this section in [this document](csv_api.md).
 It also applies here.